ElectricGrill

 Top Pick

-The [Ninja Woodfire Pro XL OG850](/products/ninja-woodfire-pro-xl-og850) at $369 wins best electric grill for winter grilling in 2026 thanks to its 1760W power, insulated chamber, and 700F max temperature.
-For serious sub-zero conditions, the [Char-Broil Bistro Pro Dual Fuel](/products/char-broil-bistro-pro-dual-fuel) charcoal mode is the backup plan.
-See our [durability guide](/guides/most-durable-electric-grill) for year-round outdoor picks.
+The Ninja Woodfire Pro XL OG850 wins best electric grill for winter grilling in 2026 thanks to its 1760W power, insulated chamber, and 700F max temperature.
+For serious sub-zero conditions, the Char-Broil Bistro Pro Dual Fuel charcoal mode is the backup plan.
+See our durability guide for year-round outdoor picks.

 Serious grillers who want max heat and space without app features